10 Secrets Boulder's Chefs Don't Want You to Know

 3. Eldorado Springs Pool is priceless, old-school fun.

 Eldorado Springs Pool, just outside the entrance of Eldorado Canyon State Park, is one of Dakota Soifer of Café Aion’s favorite ways to cool off.
 And cool off you will.
 This no-frills pool dates back to 1905 and is famously brisk (it’s fed by a natural artesian spring).
 On a hot day, there are few better pleasures than floating on your back, admiring the rock walls of Eldorado Canyon ahead.
-(Please note the pool will be closed for renovations through the 2021 season.)
+(Please note the pool will be closed for renovations and is expected to open after Memorial Day in 2023.)

 4. Tundra Restaurant Supply is a home chef’s dream.